veektortee/Resume-Analyzer-Enhancer/README.md

 ResuMatch is a cloud-native application designed to analyze and enhance resumes based on specific job descriptions.
 It integrates AI-powered content analysis with a user-friendly web interface.

 ## 🌟 Features
-- Analyze resumes in text, PDF, or image formats.
+- Analyze resumes in PDF or image formats.
 - Tailor analysis to specific job descriptions.
 - Clean and structured HTML rendering with markdown support.
 - Seamless file upload and user interaction.